Wasserstoff-Innovation/TribesByAstrix/docs/documentation.md

 ## Fundraiser User Flows

-This section outlines the key user flows in the fundraiser system, showing both the visual representation and explanatory descriptions of each flow.
+This section outlines the key user journeys in the fundraiser system with visual diagrams and descriptions.

-### Setup Flow
+### Fundraiser Setup

 **Description**:
-The setup flow establishes the fundamental contracts and roles required for the fundraiser ecosystem.
-It deploys the necessary contracts (RoleManager, TribeController, PointSystem, CollectibleController, PostFeedManager, and PostMinter), assigns roles to different users, and creates a test tribe for hosting fundraisers.
+Initial setup of contracts and roles required for fundraiser management.

 ```mermaid
 flowchart TD